miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/getting-started/overview/template.md

 ---

 That should be enough to get you started!

+The rest of the docs are organized by Mirage's higher-level concepts:

+  - **Route handlers** contain the logic around what run-time data Mirage uses to respond to requests.

+  - The **Data layer** is how Mirage stores and tracks changes to your data over time.

-Keep reading to learn more.
+Keep reading to learn more!